Parenting a Difficult Child

 Some children are hardwired to disturb the peace at home or school but their unusual energies take them to high places later.

-Why are some kids difficult: ADHD, a creative personality, a highly sensitive nature, oppositional defiant disorder, a learning disability, a mood disorder or a sub-clinical phenomenon?
-Naming a problem can be good for clarity and anxiety relief.
-However, the diagnosis is less important than customizing a remedy for each child and family.
+Why are some kids difficult?
+Is it ADHD, a creative personality, a highly sensitive nature, oppositional defiant disorder, a learning disability, a mood disorder, or a sub-clinical phenomenon?
+Naming a problem can be good for clarity and anxiety relief, but a diagnosis is less important than customizing a plan for each child and family.

 Disruptive, demanding children can become fantastic contributors later in life.
 A troublemaker who takes over the classroom may become an energetic CEO.
 A big personality might become a media mogul.
 A tearful soul might become a missionary for a meaningful cause.
 A recluse may become an artist.
 Some people are not that social because they have a rich inner life.
 If your child hibernates all weekend maybe you do not have to worry as much as you think you do.
 Some kids are too social in the eyes of their parents but the stimulation they get from carousing may be the source of great success in the future.
 Unless there is an underlying illness, riding out the calls from the principal may be your best bet.

-Conform versus be yourself can be an interesting rather than a torturous challenge.
+"Conform" vs. "Be yourself" can be an interesting rather than torturous challenge.
 Have faith that small steps lead to big changes and know that kids grow out of unevenness.

 - Be honest with yourself about who your child really is even if you cannot exactly figure out where they came from.